No-face-117/CSE_110_LAB-2/README.md

 # CSE_110_LAB-2
-# This is a repository of my code that solve the problemse given in the second lab assignment for CSE_110
+# This is a repository of my code that solves the problemse given in the second lab assignment for CSE_110
+# Sayed Mahamud
+# 24301208
+# sec - 12